JMIT

-Seth Jai Parkash Mukand Lal Institute of Engineering and Technology (informally JMIT Radaur or simply JMIT) is a private college of Engineering in the state of Haryana, India.
+Seth Jai Parkash Mukand Lal Institute of Engineering and Technology (informally JMIT Radaur or simply JMIT) is a private college of Engineering in Radaur, Haryana, India.
 It was established in 1995 as a member of the group Seth Ved Parkash Mukand Lal Educational society.
 JMIT is affiliated with Kurukshetra University, in Kurukshetra.
 It is accredited by the All India Council for Technical Education, a division of the state Ministry of Human Resource Development.
 It was also accredited by NBA.